SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04-HTCondor-Submitting.md

 ## Job Status

 The `condor_q` command tells the status of currently running jobs.
-Please note, that the `condor_q` command line interface has changed in recent HTCondor versions, and in this tutorial we are using the new version.
+Please note that the `condor_q` command line interface has changed in recent HTCondor versions, and in this tutorial we are using the new version.

     $ condor_q